Exploring the predictive capability of SAVI index for COVID19 vulnerable communities during the second wave in England

 There remains considerable uncertainty related to the extent to which factors increase vulnerability, however, the SAVI provides an initial starting point for public health agencies to investigate further in combination with other local intelligence in identifying and mitigating risks in vulnerable communities.
 Many of the risk factors included in the SAVI are also associated with low vaccine uptake.
 Strategies for promoting vaccine uptake should target places with greater vulnerability in combination with low vaccine uptake by engaging and offering practical support to those communities.

-Copy of this post also available at the LiLaC blog.
+Copy of this post is also available at the LiLaC blog.